reactorlabs/RhoVec/semantics.md

     * need to support environments/binding/mutation? want to assign vectors to variables
     * how to handle warnings?
-  * semantics are buggy, already too complicated to keep track of with pencil-and-paper
+  * semantics are probably buggy, already too complicated to keep track of with pencil-and-paper
-    * e.g. subtle issues with how 0 is handled in subsetting

 ### Medium priority